nmpowell/carbon-intensity-forecast-tracking/README.md

 ## Plots

 - Want to show forecasts forward from a given date.
 It doesn't matter if we collect some past dates if we know which to ignore.
-If we take the datetime at which we call the API as timepoint 0, it doesn't really matter if the values change after we've stopped looking at past values.
-The purpose is to discover the reliability

-Note that there could be many contributing factors to a broad error range, including missing data (not scraped successfully by this project).
+Note that there could be many contributing factors to a broad error standard deviation, including missing data (not scraped successfully).

 This plot shows all the forecasted intensity values for a given half-hour window starting at the time indicated by the vertical dashed line at t=0.
 Forecasts are published half-hourly at the `fw48h` endpoint, up to 48 hours before a window, and 24 hours after, at the `pt24h` endpoint.
-Therefore we have up to 96 forecasts (left of the dashed line) and 48 post-hoc "forecasts" (right).
-Forecast and "actual" values are published post-hoc.

 This box plot shows the the spread of percentage error for all intensity forecasts for 12 hours prior to the given time.
 The error is based upon the final recorded "actual" intensity value (i.e. `actual - forecast`).